The Importance of Understanding the Agreement

 When buying or selling a home, one of the most important documents you will sign is the Offer to Purchase and Contract.
 This is a legally binding document that details the terms and conditions of the transaction, and also sets a fixed timeline for the closing.
 Often, the contract is on the bar form contract.

 It is important for both buyers and sellers to understand the content within the agreement before signing.
-While your real estate agent can fill in the blanks on a bar form contract, it is always a good idea for to consult a real estate attorney prior to entering any contract for the purchase or sale of real property, particularly if either party wishes to include additional terms not part of the bar form contract.
+While your real estate agent can fill in the blanks on a bar form contract, it is always a good idea for to consult a real estate attorney in Monroe, NC prior to entering any contract for the purchase or sale of real property, particularly if either party wishes to include additional terms not part of the bar form contract.
 Generally, the Offer to Purchase and Contract will include the following details:

-The contract will include final amount agreed upon by the buyer and seller.
-Occasionally, the buyer and seller can agree on certain contingences that may affect the purchase price, such as the result of inspections, appraisals, and the like.
+The contract will include the final amount agreed upon by the buyer and seller.
+Occasionally, the buyer and seller can agree on certain contingencies that may affect the purchase price, such as the result of inspections, appraisals, and the like.
 Certain amounts, such as the Earnest Money and the Due Diligence Fee, will often be paid upon signing the Agreement and will be credited to the purchase price to reduce the amount ultimately due at closing.

 Prior to the expiration of the due diligence period, the buyer can terminate the contract for any reason or no reason at all.
-The due diligence fee is paid directly to the seller, and essentially compensates the seller for taking their home off of the market while the buyer conducts their due diligence.
-Unless the seller breaches the contact, the seller keeps the due diligence fee in the event that the contract falls through.
+The due diligence fee is paid directly to the seller and essentially compensates the seller for taking their home off of the market while the buyer conducts their due diligence.
+Unless the seller breaches the contract, the seller keeps the due diligence fee in the event that the contract falls through.

 If the buyer backs out of the contract for any reason, or for no reason at all, during the due diligence period, the escrow agent returns the earnest money to the buyer.
 If the contract goes through and the buyer does purchase the property, the earnest money is credited to the purchase price to reduce the amount owed by the buyer at closing.

 The Offer to Purchase and Contract should also outline the seller’s representations to the buyer.
-These should include a representation by the seller that he or she owns the property, provide details on any homeowner’s association, make any required disclosures, and warrant that the seller can provide good title and legal access to the property.
+These should include a representation by the seller that he or she owns the property, provide details on any homeowner’s association, make any required disclosures, and warrant that the seller can provide a good title and legal access to the property.

-The Offer to Purchase and Contract will also set a settlement date..
+The Offer to Purchase and Contract will also set a settlement date.
 It may also include details on closing costs, and whether the seller will pay any of the buyer’s closing costs.
 On the settlement date, all closing documents are signed, all funds are collected from the buyer and the lender if any.

 Before signing the Offer to Purchase and Contract, or any other contract of the sale or purchase of real property, buyers and sellers must be knowledgeable of the terms and conditions that they are signing.
-If you need help with a contract to purchase real property, call the lawyers at Perry, Bundy, Plyer and Long at 704-289-2519 today!
+If you need help with a contract to purchase real property, call the lawyers at Perry, Bundy, Plyer and Long at (704) 741-5804 today!